• Menu

 This 460-foot (140 m) long simple suspension bridge sways gently in the wind.
 It’s something akin to an amusement park ride – only strung throughout the old-growth British Columbia forest.

-They’ve also got additional activities like the Cliff Walk and Treetops Adventure attractions to up the fun factor even higher.
+They’ve also got additional activities like the Cliff Walk and Treetops Adventure attractions to increase the fun factor even higher.

 A building at the Dr. Sun Yat-Sen Classical Garden